 Besides the many other interesting things about them, an interesting fact about honeybees is that they belong to the only bee species to possess barbed stingers.
-Their proliferation in the natural and urban environment, in part because of their cultivation by humans, has led many people to believe erroneously that all bees have barbed stingers.
+Their proliferation in the natural and urban environment, in part because of their widespread cultivation by humans, has led many people to believe erroneously that all bees have barbed stingers.
 In addition, many people mistakenly believe that most or all bees live in colonies, as honeybees do.
 However, the majority of bee species are in fact solitary; and clearly in their case it would be highly disadvantageous for them to possess barbed stingers, since this would mean the death of the individual bee after it stings its adversary just once.
-If most people are not aware of these facts about bees, it is because of their limited apiary knowledge, which is focused primarily on honeybees, and hence makes these pollinating insects seem more preponderant than they really are.
+If most people are not aware of these facts about bees, it is because of their limited apiary knowledge, which is focused primarily on honeybees, and hence makes these pollinating and nectar-collecting insects seem more preponderant than they really are.

-If one were to examine a bee stinger under a microscope, one would see that the barbs, which occur at regular intervals on opposite sides of the stinger, are quite short in comparison to the length of the stinger, which itself is only one or two millimetres in length.
+If one examines a bee stinger under a microscope, one will see that the barbs, which occur at regular intervals on opposite sides of the stinger, are quite short in comparison to the length of the stinger, which itself is only one or two millimetres in length.
 As most people know, when a honeybee stings its victim, the barbs prevent the bee from extracting the stinger, with the result that some of its internal organs are torn out when it tries to fly away, leading to the bee’s death.
 Although many biologists and others search for adaptive evolutionary explanations for every feature and behaviour of organisms in the world, clearly this is not an adaptive feature.
 And the fact that only honeybees possess this maladaptive feature suggests that it evolved only after honeybees became a distinct genus.

 Viewed from the narrow perspective of the Law of Natural Selection, this feature makes no sense, since it does not increase the honeybees’ chances of survival.
 To invest the colony’s energy into nurturing and feeding its worker bees, only to lose some of them the first time they sting an adversary, such as a honey-robbing bear, is not at all beneficial.
-Viewed from the colony’s perspective, it would be far better if the bee could extract its stinger intact and attack the adversary repeatedly, or return to the colony, where it could contribute to the colony’s upkeep in other ways, such as by foraging for food supplies, which will certainly be necessary if a large portion of honey has been stolen.
+Viewed from the colony’s perspective, it would be far better if the bee could extract its stinger intact and attack the adversary repeatedly, or return to the colony, where it could contribute to the colony’s upkeep in other ways, such as by helping to repair the colony’s hive or foraging for food supplies, which will certainly be necessary if a large portion of honey has been stolen.

 Such a maladaptive feature is not found in the rest of Nature.
-Other venomous creatures, such as snakes, scorpions, wasps, and spiders, do not have barbed fangs or stingers that prevent them from extracting their venomous parts from their victims.
+Other venomous creatures, such as snakes, scorpions, wasps, and spiders, do not have barbed fangs or stingers that prevent them from extracting their venomous part from their victims.
 As a result, they can bite or sting their victims repeatedly and on numerous occasions throughout their lives.
 Moreover, other creatures that use their teeth or claws to catch their prey or defend themselves do not suffer fatal injuries from the loss of one or more of these sharp, pointed anatomical features.
 And many animals can regenerate their teeth or claws if they happen to lose them.
-Some crustaceans such as crabs can grow back their claws if they lose them, which claws constitute a much larger part of their bodies than a honeybee’s stinger does to the bee.
+Some crustaceans such as crabs can grow back their claws if they lose them, even though these claws constitute a much larger part of their bodies than a honeybee’s stinger does to the bee.
 Moreover, the loss of a claw does not cause the crustacean’s death.
 Hence, in the animal world, the honeybee’s barbed stinger is very clearly an anomaly that cannot be explained by the Law of Natural Selection.

 Even given the fact that honeybees have barbed stingers, why did the stinger not evolve to detach from the bee’s body in a manner that does not cause its death?
 Surely, given all the many other extraordinary features of organisms that actually exist, this could have easily occurred.
-Another way to consider this matter is that, if a honeybee colony were to arise whose members either lost the barbs on their stingers, or they developed a stinger that detaches and regrows, then this colony would be more successful and gradually displace the honeybee colonies that presently exist, since they would compete for the same food sources.
+Another way to consider this matter is that, if a new kind of honeybee were to arise whose members either lost the barbs on their stingers, or they developed a stinger that detaches and regrows, then this colony would be more successful and gradually displace the honeybee colonies that presently exist, since they would compete for the same food sources.

-Although the honeybee’s possession of a barbed stinger that leads to the bee’s death following its first insertion in an adversary makes no sense when viewed from the perspective of the Theory of Evolution and the Law of Natural Selection, it makes perfect sense when this maladaptive feature is viewed from the perspective of the Law of Balance.
+Although the honeybee’s possession of a barbed stinger that leads to the bee’s death following its first use against an adversary makes no sense when viewed from the perspective of the Theory of Evolution and the Law of Natural Selection, it makes perfect sense when this maladaptive feature is viewed from the perspective of the Law of Balance.
 The fact that honeybees live in highly organized, populous colonies makes them far more successful, in terms of total numbers, than perhaps all other bee species.
 Hence, the purpose of this maladaptive feature is to reduce their success in comparison to other bee species.
 In the realm of horseracing, this is comparable to the practice of weighing down faster horses or lighter jockeys to make the race more even.
 For the honeybee’s barbed stinger is indeed a biological handicap.

 Let us turn our attention to another creature – the octopus – whose behaviour, when considered from the perspective of the Law of Natural Selection, likewise makes no sense.
-In its fully developed stage, the octopus possesses some marvelous and unusual adaptive features, including its ability to change colour rapidly to blend into its environment, which helps it to catch prey and hide from predators, its powerful suction cups, which aid it in both hunting and defending itself, the black ink it can expel in order temporarily to confuse its predators, thus giving it time to escape, and its lack of a skeleton, which allows it to squeeze through narrow rocky passages that larger sea organisms cannot pass through.
+In its fully developed stage, the octopus possesses some marvelous and unusual adaptive features, including its ability to change colour rapidly to blend into its environment, which helps it to catch prey and hide from predators, its powerful suction cups, which aid it in both hunting and defending itself, the black ink it can expel in order temporarily to confuse its predators, thus giving it time to escape, and its lack of a skeleton, which allows it to squeeze through narrow rocky passages that larger or more rigid sea organisms cannot pass through.

 However, in their infant stage, before they become large enough to defend themselves from the many predators that lurk in the seas and oceans where they live, octopuses are extremely vulnerable to being eaten.
 In effect, baby octopuses are tasty, defenceless morsels of protein that are easily digested because of their lack of bones and are very easily caught because of their relatively slow and awkward method of propelling themselves.
 In the case of jellyfish, which use a similar method of propulsion, they at least have stinging cells in their tentacles to keep predators away.
 In addition, they consist almost entirely of water, meaning that jellyfish are not very nutritious.
 How could Nature, which has taken the trouble to equip many other species with formidable defences, have been so negligent in the case of the octopus?